Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

-Similar behavior was also observed for Wilkinson's worst-case GEPP matrices, $A_n$, with again approximately $1-\frac1n$ of sampled GEPP growth factors concentrating near $\rho^{\gecp}(A_n) = 2$ (see \Cref{t:Q_n pp-cp} for summary statistics for $\vep$-neighbors of both $Q_n$ and $A_n$).
+Similar behavior was also observed for Wilkinson's worst-case GEPP matrices, $W_n$, with again approximately $1-\frac1n$ of sampled GEPP growth factors concentrating near $\rho^{\gecp}(W_n) = 2$.
 Hence, for both exponential GEPP growth models $Q_n$ and $A_n$, the local GEPP growth factors using Gaussian perturbations limit to the initial GECP growth factor for each model.